VenAndre/Linux-Apache-Webserver-Modsecurity-WAF-with-OWASP-Core-Rule-Sets-CRS-/README.md

 # 🌐 Linux Apache Webserver

-This lab walks through installing and verifying a working Apache web server on a Linux system (Debian-based distros like Ubuntu or Kali).
+This project lab walks through installing and verifying a working Apache web server on a Linux system (Debian-based distros like Ubuntu or Kali).

 ---